SynTexDZN/homebridge-syntex-tuya/README.md

             "password": "xxxxxxxxxx",
             "countryCode": "xx",
             "platform": "smart_life",
-            "polling_interval": 1200,
+            "pollingInterval": 1200,
-            "discover_scenes": false
+            "discoverScenes": false
         }
     }
 ]
 ```
 ### Required Parameters
 - `platform` is always `SynTexTuya`
-- `log_directory` The path where your logs are stored.
+- `logDirectory` The path where your logs are stored.
 - `username` The username for the account that is registered in the Android / iOS App.
 - `password` The password for the account that is registered in the Android / iOS App.
 - `countryCode` Your account country code, e.g., `1` for USA or `86` for China.